briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     such information to law enforcement authorities.

     2. _(2)_ No person, knowing that a violation of division (B) of Ohio R.C.
-    2913.04 has been, or is being committed or that the person has received information derived from such a violation, shall knowingly fail to report the violation to law enforcement authorities.
+    [2913.04][ORC Section 2913.04] has been, or is being committed or that the person has received information derived from such a violation, shall knowingly fail to report the violation to law enforcement authorities.

 2. _(b)_ Except for conditions that are within the scope of subsection (e) of this section, no person giving aid to a sick or injured person shall negligently